wmcooper2/lyricsearch/README.md

   * as tall as
   * as big and tall as
 * Run "multicoresearch_mac.py" on one fourth of the full data to compare against the pi-nodes.
+* save the results files with the name of the given search pattern.

 ### Process
 1. Divide all the files as evenly as possible among 4 dirs